Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

 {Physik-Institut, Universit\"{a}t Z\"{u}rich, Winterthurerstrasse 190, CH-8057 Z\"{u}rich, Switzerland}

 {Physik-Institut, Universit\"{a}t Z\"{u}rich, Winterthurerstrasse 190, CH-8057 Z\"{u}rich, Switzerland}

-\textbf{Magnetic frustration is a route that can lead to the emergence of novel ground states, including spin liquids and spin ices.
-Such frustration can be introduced through either the geometry of lattice structures or by incompatible exchange interactions.
-Identifying suitable strategies to control the degree of magnetic frustration in real systems is an active field of research.
-In this study, we devise a design principle for the tuning of frustrated magnetism on the square lattice through the manipulation of nearest (NN) and next-nearest neighbor (NNN) antiferromagnetic (AF) exchange interactions.
-By studying the magnon excitations in epitaxially-strained La$_2$NiO$_4$ films using resonant inelastic x-ray scattering (RIXS) we show that, in contrast to the cuprates, the dispersion peaks at the AF zone boundary.
-This indicates the presence of an AF-NNN spin interaction.
-Using first principles simulations and an effective spin-model, we demonstrate the AF-NNN coupling to be a consequence of the two-orbital nature of La$_2$NiO$_4$.
-Our results demonstrate that compressive strain can enhance this coupling, providing a design principle for the tunability of frustrated magnetism on a square lattice.}
+\textbf{Abstract} \\ \textbf{Magnetic frustration is a route for novel ground states, including spin liquids and spin ices.
+Such frustration can be introduced through either lattice geometry or incompatible exchange interactions.
+Here, we find that epitaxial strain is an effective tool for tuning antiferromagnetic exchange interactions in a square-lattice system.
+By studying the magnon excitations in La$_2$NiO$_4$ films using resonant inelastic x-ray scattering, we show that the magnon displays substantial dispersion along the antiferromagnetic zone boundary, at energies that depend on the lattice of the film's substrate.
+Using first principles simulations and an effective spin model, we demonstrate that the antiferromagnetic next-nearest neighbour coupling is a consequence of the two-orbital nature of La$_2$NiO$_4$.
+Altogether, we illustrate that compressive epitaxial strain enhances this coupling and, as a result, increases the level of incompatibility between exchange interactions within a model square-lattice system.} \\